Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 Which he didn’t get.
 Everyone’s phones went off at the same time.
 In military circles that was always an ominous sign.

 Coombes looked down at his phone and sighed.
 "Well.
 That was fun.
 Looks like we’re being recalled.
 Go break the news to your girls.
-Tiggs, can you…"
+Tiggs, can you..."

 Daar was the *best* sometimes.
 Without even asking he hunted in the fridge to get the milk and eggs and found a big mixing bowl, too.
 He cracked some eggs and got to stirring.
 "Sure thing Boss.
 Gimme me like ten minutes."